wavegate/obsidian_vault/Neuroengineering/computational model DRG.md

 # Methods

-We constructed a three-dimensional finite element model based on experimentally measured values to create an anatomically- and electrically-accurate volume conductor model of human L5 DRG geometry of the model owas based on published cadaver and imaging studies of the DRG and surrounding anatomy electrical conductivity of each tissue was based on values used in previous computational studies of neurostimulation for pain and experimentally-measured tissue resistivities
+We constructed a three-dimensional [[finite element method ]]based on experimentally measured values to create an anatomically- and electrically-accurate volume conductor model of human L5 DRG geometry of the model owas based on published cadaver and imaging studies of the DRG and surrounding anatomy electrical conductivity of each tissue was based on values used in previous computational studies of neurostimulation for pain and experimentally-measured tissue resistivities